After a successful four years, Huron1Read is ready to welcome the class of 2023 with this year’s selection, Our Homesick Songs by Emma Hooper.

-Huron1Read was introduced in the summer of 2015 with the award-winning book The End of Absence: Reclaiming What We’ve Lost in a World of Constant Connection by Michael Harris and followed by Trillium Book award-winner, The Truth About Stories by Thomas King, and last years Gender Failure by Rae Spoon and Ivan E. Coyote.
+Huron1Read was introduced in the summer of 2015 with the award-winning book The End of Absence: Reclaiming What We’ve Lost in a World of Constant Connection by Michael Harris and followed by Trillium Book award-winner, The Truth About Stories by Thomas King, Gender Failure by Rae Spoon and Ivan E. Coyote, and last year’s Fifteen Dogs by Andre Alexis.
 The program was developed as a way to introduce first-year students to academic life and further foster a sense of community among students, faculty and staff at Huron.
 Huron1Read was incorporated into orientation week and select first-year classes, with capstone events featuring student interaction with the authors.
 In the case of Michael Harris, the author visit featured several first-year students sharing their classroom work with the author, discussing various themes arising from the book.
 Thomas King visited Huron in January, where the capstone event was centered around an open-panel discussion, where students and other audience members could ask King questions about the book directly.
 Ivan E. Coyote gave a candid talk in the Huron Library, and Rae Spoon performed a live set for Huron students, staff, and faculty.

 One student participant, Elise Geschiere, offered the following feedback on her experience with Huron1Read: